CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!! note
-    Currently, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+    Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***